bradleyboyuyang/Binance-Arbitrage/README.md

 # Binance-Arbitrage
-Binance arbitrage bot - opportunity detector & automated trading for cash-and-carry arbitrage
+Binance arbitrage bot - opportunity detector & automated trading

 <img src='./imgs/demo3.png' width=90% height=50% />

+- Currently support: cash-and-carry arbitrage
+- Current functionalities: spread detection, placing orders, account transfer, colored logging, etc.
-**The arbitrage toolbox will be regularly upgraded with more functionalities, it's recommended to star the repo, not fork, to follow up with the latest updates!**
+- **The toolbox will be regularly upgraded with more functionalities, it's recommended to star the repo, not fork, to follow up with the latest updates!**

 ## Basics